florinutz/loopline/README.md

 The solution doesn't have tests and runs in dev mode.
 For prod, it would need a different Dockerfile to `npm build` static files and maybe serve them with nginx).
 From a product point of view, this barely works.
-It was a nice journey to get here nonetheless and it's a good starting point for further development (e.g validating things, a modal, displaying (ajax) errors, etc)
+It was a nice journey to get here nonetheless and it's a good starting point for further development (e.g validating things, a modal, displaying (ajax) errors, only generating uuids in the backend, etc).

 ## Usage